ukalto/RandomMath/README.md

 Angular is used for the frontend.

 ### First steps
 Navigate with the terminal to the directory your choice and type: `git clone https://github.com/ukalto/RandomMath.git` to clone the directory.
+Now open the project with an editor your choice.
+I recommend [VSCode](https://code.visualstudio.com).

 `npm install` will install the node_modules